 Tips on: Preparing for Retirement, Simple Ways to Save Money, Preparing and Eating Healthy Foods, Making Logical Choices, Developing Good Habits, Proper Exercise for your Age, Avoiding Common Pitfalls, Enjoying your Hobbies, Traveling Smart, and many more topics of interest.

 What not to expect, Investment advice

 I hope that you will find the information within this site helpful.
-I am very aware that our lifestyle differs greatly from the norm.
-With thoughtful spending, diligent saving and a dedication to healthy living we have accomplished much more than we could ever have imagined when we first met in 1977.
+I am very aware that our lifestyle differed greatly from the norm.
+With thoughtful spending, diligent saving and a dedication to healthy living we accomplished much more than we could ever have imagined when we first met in 1977.